 With independent visas becoming harder and harder to achieve, many people simply assume they can find an employer sponsor.
 The Australian job market is competitive, and it will cost your employer thousands of dollars just to sponsor you.
 Furthermore, it is important to protect yourself.
 If you have been offered a sponsorship, make sure your employer is reputable.
 Stay away from agents offering to find you a sponsor, as you may find yourself exploited whilst on a temporary visa with no prospects for migration.

 Picking an Occupation that You Hate

-It is always tempting to choose an occupation because it is in the occupations list.
-You will not need to work in that area once you are a PR but you will need to complete the qualification and obtain the minimum work experience to satisfy the requirements of that occupation.
+It is always tempting to choose an occupation because it is on the occupations list.
+You will not need to work in that area once you are a PR but you will need to complete the qualification and obtain the minimum work experience to satisfy the requirements of your visa.
 Unfortunately, a good occupation today may become an ineligible occupation tomorrow.
 The last thing you want is to be qualified for a job you hate and be left with no pathway to PR.
 Whilst we always hope for the best, you must also consider what your life will look like if you need to return to your country of citizenship.

 Wasting your Graduate Visa

 Most international students who finish a tertiary qualification in Australia will be eligible for the Subclass 485 Graduate visa.
 This visa offers up to 2 years of full work rights in Australia.
 Too often, Subclass 485 visa holders fail to take advantage of this.
 Instead of gaining valuable Australian work experience in their occupation, they spend two years driving an Uber or working the register at a petrol station.
 For a prospective PR applicant, the Subclass 485 is like gold and should never be wasted.